The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utomated} interpretation of medical ultrasound (US) images is increasingly implemented using deep learning~\cite{wang2021deep}.
+Automated interpretation of medical ultrasound (US) images is increasingly implemented using deep learning~\cite{wang2021deep}.
 Deep neural networks (DNN) achieve strong performance for applications in US imaging, such as distinguishing benign from malignant liver lesions~\cite{yang2020improving}, estimating left ventricular end-diastolic and end-systolic volumes~\cite{ghorbani2020deep}, and screening for pneumothorax~\cite{vanberlo2022accurate}.

 Despite early successes, investigators are limited by the lack of publicly available datasets~\cite{liu2019deep,ansari2024advancements}.
 When available, researchers use private collections of US examinations, as they may contain far more samples.
 Given the expense of manual annotation, many are turning to self-supervised learning (SSL) methods to pretrain DNNs using large, unlabeled collections of US data~\cite{vanberlo2024survey}.
 These SSL-pretrained backbone DNNs may be fine-tuned for supervised learning tasks of interest.